amnesiiac/amnesiiac.github.io/_posts/2024-10-28-linux-virtio-devices.md

 <hr>

-### # virtio networking components
+### # virtio device components: taking virtio-net as an example
 1 control plane: for capability negotiation between the host & guest, for data plane management.
-it is implemented in qemu process based on the virtio spec, while the data plane is out of qemu, why?
-reason: if data plane is implemented in qemu (as a linux userspace process), the operation to exchange data (pkt) between userspace & kernel will be too expensive!
+it's implemented in qemu process based on virtio spec; whereas, data plane is out of qemu, why? if data plane is implemented in qemu (as a linux userspace process), the operation to exchange data (pkt) between userspace & guest kernel will be too expensive (path too long)!

-2 data plane: used for transferring the actual data (pkt) between host and guest.
+2 data plane: transfer the actual data (pkt) between host and guest.
 it is designed to be as efficient as possible to move the packet fast, while the control plane is designed to be as flexible as possible to support different device and vendor in future architectures.

-3 data plane implementation offloading (vhost protocol's function): to help us implement a data plane going directly from the host to the guest (bypass the qemu process); by vhost offloading, we eliminate the latency of data copy & process to enhance the performance.
+3 data plane implementation offloading (vhost protocol): help us implement a data plane going directly from host to the guest (bypass the qemu process); by vhost offloading, we eliminate the latency of data copy & process to enhance the performance.

 <hr>